cwendorf/EASI/docs/README.md

 (Outcome~Factor) |> estimateMeans(conf.level=.99)
 ```

-EASI also offers methods for formatting the table output.
-Generally, the default options provide a table title that describes the type of analysis conducted (consistent with the function call) and numbers rounded to three digits, and columns with consistent spacing.
-Numbers in tables (and plots) can be rounded to a different number of digits.
-Table (and plot) titles can be customized within the call.
-If desired, a simplied table that uses no rounding and no title can be produced by preceding the call with a period.
+EASI also offers methods for formatting the output.
+Generally, the default table and plot options provide a title that describes the type of analysis conducted (consistent with the function call) and numbers rounded to three digits.
+Numbers in tables and plots can be rounded to a different number of digits.
+Table and plot titles can be customized within the call.
+Plot colors (and other features) can also be specified.

 ```
 estimateMeans(Outcome~Factor,digits=2)
 estimateMeans(Outcome~Factor,main="Custom Table Title")
-.estimateMeans(Outcome~Factor)
+plotMeans(Outcome~Factor,col="darkblue")
 ```

 ### Details and Examples